JJH: How it rolls in the boys’ club (excerpt)

 She slid into it gracefully.

 With some hesitation, he sat and forced his eyes to her personnel folder.
-“Welcome to JHS, and thank you for joining our team.”
+“Welcome to JHS.
+Thank you for joining our team.”

-“It’s a pleasure, and thank you for the opportunity.”
+“It’s a pleasure.
+Thank you for the opportunity.”

 “This will be your first full-time school counselor position?”